sstubbs/postgres-xl-operator/README.md

 1. You CANNOT decrease the number of executing datanodes and coordinators otherwise data will be lost.
 Scaling up may require the redistribution of tables, information about such operations can be found [here]().

 [ More about replication and high availability.](https://www.postgres-xl.org/documentation/different-replication-solutions.html)

+### Create Cluster

+1. Open a new terminal as the operator must be running
+2. Change `CURRENT_CLUSTER_NAME` in `operations/create-postgres-xl-cluster.sh` to the required cluster name
+2. `cd operations`
+3. `./setup-postgres-xl-cluster.sh`

+### Delete Cluster

+1. Open a new terminal as the operator must be running
+2. Change `CURRENT_CLUSTER_NAME` in `operations/create-postgres-xl-cluster.sh` to the required cluster name
+2. `cd operations`
+3. `./delete-postgres-xl-cluster.sh`

+### List clusters

+1. Open a new terminal as the operator must be running
+2. `cd operations`
+3. `./list-postgres-xl-cluster.sh`

 ### TODO: WAL restore using buckets @
 1. GCS